mrseanryan/chocolate-bars/README.md

 ## why?

-Histograms are useful for finding iamge defects such as:
+Histograms are useful for finding image defects such as:

 -   over-exposure
 -   under-exposure